 Under the provisions of the Internal Revenue Code of 1986, as amended, or the Code, our net operating loss and tax credit carryforwards are subject to review and possible adjustment by the Internal Revenue Service (and state tax authorities under relevant state tax rules).
 The use of net operating loss and tax credit carryforwards may become subject to an annual limitation under Sections 382 and 383 of the Code, respectively, and similar state provisions in the event of certain cumulative changes in the ownership interest of significant shareholders in excess of 50 percent over a three-year period.
 This could limit the amount of tax attributes that can be utilized annually to offset future taxable income or tax liabilities.
-The amount of the annual limitation in future years.
+The amount of the annual limitation is determined based on the value of a company immediately prior to the ownership change.
+Subsequent ownership changes may further affect the limitation in future years.
 Our company has completed several financings since its inception that may have resulted in ownership changes under Sections 382 and 383 of the Code.
 In addition, future changes in our stock ownership, some of which are outside of our control, could result in ownership changes in the future.
 For these reasons, we may not be able to use some or all of our net operating loss and tax credit carryforwards, even if we attain profitability prior to the expiration of our net operating loss and tax credit carryforwards.